seal-io/terraform-provider-byteset/docs/resources/pipeline.md

 - `conn_max` (Number) The maximum opening connectors of destination database.
 - `salt` (String) The salt assist calculating the destination database has changed but the address not, like the database Terraform Managed Resource ID.

-Read-Only:

-- `cost` (String) The time consumption of this transfer.

 <a id="nestedatt--source"></a>